benshimonz/V1/README.md

 ## Min/Max Aggregations #7 (LDM3)

+![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LDM3.png)

+- LDM3 appears below a relationship.
+The relationship may not be wrapped
 - LDM3 may not appear directly before a quantifier
-- _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
+- Directly right of the relationship : a yellow/aggregated/blue/logical/red entity
-- _relprop_ is a property of the relationship
+- _relprop_ is an ordinal property of the relationship

-![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LDM3.png)

-todo

 _**Q161:** For any dragon: the 4 longest times it froze some dragon_